13 Dealing with Data

 13.11 Wrapping Up

 There’s a lot going on with data before you ever get to modeling, and which will affect every aspect of your modeling approach.
-This chapter outlines common data types, issues, and associated modeling aspects, but in the end, you’ll always have to make decisions based on your specific situation, and they will often not be easy ones.
+This chapter outlined common data types, issues, and associated modeling aspects, but in the end, you’ll always have to make decisions based on your specific situation, and they will often not be easy ones.
 These are only some of the things to consider, so be ready for surprises, and be ready to learn from them!

 13.11.1 The common thread